Skip to navigation Skip to content

 • give permission for another person to claim some or all of their Flexible PPL days

-If transferring some or all of the PPL period or Flexible PPL days to another person, the other person must:
+If transferring some or all of the PPL period or Flexible PPL days to another person, the other person must have:

-Most often, the primary claimant will be the birth mother or the initial primary carer of an adopted child.
-Another person may be eligible as a primary claimant if exceptional circumstances eligibility criteria are met e.g. commissioning parent in surrogacy arrangement.
+Most often, the primary claimant was the birth mother or the initial primary carer of an adopted child.
+Another person may have been eligible as a primary claimant if exceptional circumstances eligibility criteria applied e.g. gaining parent in surrogacy arrangement.

-Note: primary claimants in exceptional circumstances can claim the full amount of PPL if they are eligible.
-Secondary claimants who become the primary carer in exceptional circumstances are only eligible for up to the remainder of the PPL that has not been claimed by the primary claimant.
-For secondary claimants, the amount of PPL will depend on how much PPL was paid to the primary claimant.
+Note: primary claimants in exceptional circumstances could claim the full amount of PPL if they were eligible.
+Secondary claimants who become the primary carer in exceptional circumstances were only eligible for up to the remainder of the PPL that had not been claimed by the primary claimant.
+For secondary claimants, the amount of PPL depended on how much PPL was paid to the primary claimant.

 2